 MBA – Dallas Baptist University

 BBA – Texas Wesleyan University

 Dr. L. Todd Thomas

 MS – Indiana University

 BS – Morehead State University

-The Global MSF program degree is completed in 13 months.
+The Global MS in Finance program degree is completed in 13 months.
 Two flexible formats provide you with the choice to either begin the program online and then transition to being a full-time student on-campus, or complete the entire program as a full-time student on-campus.